-Even though false reporting of a sexual assault involving a spouse has been a specific crime in Arizona's criminal code since 2005, only one CY 2010 arrest charge of false reporting of sexual assault involving a spouse was reported to the ACCH repository during the ten-year period.
-No subsequent case disposition information was provided for this particular charge.
+Even though false reporting of a sexual assault involving a spouse has been a statute-specific crime in Arizona's criminal code since 2005, only one arrest charge of false reporting of sexual assault involving a spouse was reported to the ACCH repository during the ten-year period.
+No subsequent case disposition information has been provided for this particular charge.